Salmon Ruins: Architecture

-The walls of the Salmon great house were constructed of thin sandstone slabs in the classic Chaco Canyon style; Chaco veneer types II, III, and IV are represented (Baker 2006).
+The walls of the Salmon great house were constructed of thin sandstone slabs in the classic Chaco Canyon style; Chaco veneer types II, III, and IV are represented.
 The structure is rectangular in shape and is oriented with its long axis running roughly east–west.
 The long back (north) wall of the ruin is roughly 400 ft long.

 The ground floor contained 150 rooms arranged into 25 suites with generally four rooms each; these are interpreted as family dwelling units.
-The room suites and other evidence of residential usage indicate that Salmon Pueblo was used as a primary great house residence during the Chacoan period (Reed 2008b), in contrast to other Chacoan great houses.
+The room suites and other evidence of residential usage indicate that Salmon Pueblo was used as a primary great house residence during the Chacoan period, in contrast to other Chacoan great houses.
 Two roomblocks extend southward from each end of the rear section, enclosing a large plaza.
 The plaza contains a great kiva similar to the reconstructed one at Aztec Ruins.
 There is also an elevated "tower kiva" situated in the center of the main roomblock.

 The rooms are roofed with large wooden beams and stringers (also known as vigas and latillas) in the style of most ancient and modern pueblo structures.
 The logs used as beams were cut from ponderosa pine, Douglas fir, spruce, and other large trees that had to be transported to the site from as far away as 40 mi.

 The great kiva measures about 58 ft in diameter.
 The roof of the kiva was supported by four large columns built of alternating layers of stone and wood.
 These columns, in turn, support large conifer beams which held the massive roof.
 Salmon Pueblo contained other special function rooms, as well, including four milling rooms, two rooms with archaeo-astronomical features, and two rooms that served as workshops for making and repairing metates and other stone tools.